laristra/documentation/documentation_c.md

 In Markdown, the format for a Quality Gate Badge is `[![Quality Gate](https://sonarqube.com/api/badges/gate?key=<project-key>)](https://sonarqube.com/dashboard/id=<project_key>)`.

 ## Doxygen
-[Doxygen](http://www.stack.nl/~dimitri/doxygen/) is a tool for generating documentation for code in several different languages.
+[Doxygen](http://www.stack.nl/~dimitri/doxygen/) is a tool for generating documentation for code in several different languages, mainly c and c++.
 The documentation can be displayed on a webpage browser.
 Download Doxygen to your computer, go to a directory, and run `doxygen -g`.
 This will create a Doxyfile.
 Then `open Doxyfile` to get the template and standard settings for a Doxyfile.
 Put this in your GitHub repo as DOXYFILE.
 The only things that necessarily need to be changed are PROJECT_NAME and INPUT (INPUT, if using the shell file (below), should be set equal to ../..).
 Next, create a gh-pages branch of the repo by going to the repo settings, and under GitHub Pages it should say "Source" -- click on it and switch the branch to master.

 The first step to run Doxygen is to create a shell file which could be called generateDocumentationAndDeploy.sh.
 The .travis.yml file will reference this file, but having a separate shell file means that all of this source code does not have to be in .travis.yml.
 The TRAVIS_REPO_SLUG variable refers to <username>/<repo_name>, so it does not have to be changed for every project.